Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Experimental analysis

 All of the methods presented use the empirical distribution of the data as the basis for relevance estimation, but only crbSMOGN succeeds in obtaining a (virtually) uniform distribution through sampling.
 However, this is only possible because the domain is completely covered by the data record.
 If there are gaps in the domain, these cannot be filled by crbSMOGN either.

-The mean imbalance ratio (mIR) provides a value to assess how imbalanced the data are on average.
+The mean imbalance ratio (mIR) provides a value to assess the average imbalance in the data.
 A mIR = 1 indicates that the empirical distribution matches the relevance distribution (in this case uniform) and the dataset is not imbalanced.
 The imbalance increases with increasing mIR, where, for example, mIR = 2 denotes that the frequencies of the samples deviate on average by 2-times from the expected uniform frequency \citep{wibbeke2024quantification}.
-Since under-sampled datasets are closer to a uniform distribution, the mIR values of under-sampled datasets are generally lower than without under-sampling.
+Since under-sampled datasets are closer to a uniform distribution, the mIR values are generally lower than those for datasets without under-sampling.
 However, all presented approaches decrease the mIR.
 Based on the calculated mIR values, crbSMOGN with under-sampling should be the best method to avoid data imbalance.